Painful intelligence: What AI can tell us about human suffering: Why there is (so much) suffering

-A related design principle is \textit{interrupts}, which are useful for handling uncertainty due to unpredictability as well as uncontrollability and are seen as one aspect of emotions as well as desire in this book.
-Interrupts create more frustration since by interrupting behaviour they increase uncontrollability; they also impose new goals on the agent, which obviously can lead to frustration.
-Interrupts may also produce specific error signals not related to frustration as they use the pain signalling pathway to grab attention.
+A related design principle is using \textit{interrupts}, which are useful for handling uncertainty due to unpredictability.
+Interrupts are seen as an essential aspect of emotions as well as desire in this book.
+Interrupts create more frustration since by interrupting on-going behavior, they increase uncontrollability; they also impose new, possibly short-sighted goals on the agent, which can further increase to frustration.
+It is also possible that interrupts produce specific error signals unrelated to frustration.
 Interrupts are depicted as another green box on the bottom row, feeding into error signals.
 Sufficiently developed agents have various intrinsic rewards, which may be frustrated as well.
-The very strongest suffering actually tends to come from the frustration of self-related goals, such as survival or the self-evaluation.
-Such \textit{self-needs} create new kinds of frustration and errors, such as the agent ``not being good enough'' in the sense of not obtaining enough rewards on a longer time scale.
+The very strongest suffering actually tends to come from the frustration of self-related goals, such as survival or self-evaluation.
+These \textit{self-needs} create new kinds of frustration and errors, such as the agent ``not being good enough'' in the sense of not obtaining enough rewards on a longer time scale.
 This is the box at the bottom right-hand corner, again in green since it is a sophisticated module, which the programmer may include in the system or not.
-This flowchart explains the conditions leading to suffering on a rather abstract level.\footnote{For future research, I would like to point out that many of these boxes can be quantified, although different measures are possible, and research is needed to decide which ones are useful.
+This flowchart explains the conditions leading to suffering on an abstract level but still, it clearly has practical implications.\footnote{For future research, I would like to point out that many of these boxes can be quantified, although different measures are possible, and research is needed to decide which ones are useful.
 Uncertainty is typically quantified by Shannon entropy as defined in information theory and already used by, e.g., \citet{hirsh2012psychological,friston2010free}.
 The complexity of the world could be the number of states (or the entropy over the typical distribution over them) in a category-based world model.
-The amount of data available can again be quantified by information theory: In this case, it might be the Fisher information multiplied by the number of data points between the data and the parameters of an ideal world model, i.e., how much information the data contains about the world; or the mutual information between the data and the world states.
+The amount of data available can again be quantified by information theory, for example, by the Fisher information (possibly multiplied by the number of data points) measuring the information a dataset gives about the parameters of an ideal world model, i.e., how much information the data actually contains about the world (alternatively, the mutual information between the data and the world states could be useful).
 Computational resources can be quantified using flops per second or a similar measure.
 To quantify uncontrollability, related probabilistic computations are possible \citep{huys2009bayesian}; we might also be able to use various tools from control theory, e.g.\ \citep{liu2011controllability}.} If we consider it from the viewpoint of interventions, e.g.\ practices that would decrease suffering, it clearly points out that we could reduce suffering by reducing wandering thoughts, self-needs, and other processing in the green boxes.
 Such ideas will be considered in detail in the next chapters.
 The next chapters will also consider how to deal with the blue boxes (uncertainty, uncontrollability, unsatisfactoriness).
-In the remainder of this chapter, however, we look at the process of suffering from two different angles.
+In the remainder of this chapter, however, we look at the process of suffering from two further viewpoints.